teoh4770/Frontend-Mentor-Room-Homepage/README.md

 # Frontend Mentor - Room homepage

+This is a solution to the [Room Homepage](https://teoh4770.github.io/Frontend-Mentor-Room-Homepage/)

 ![Design preview for the Room homepage coding challenge](./design/desktop-preview.jpg)

-# Frontend Mentor - Room homepage

-This is a solution to the [Room Homepage](https://teoh4770.github.io/Frontend-Mentor-Room-Homepage/)

 ## Table of contents